NCI-Agency/anet/docs/dev-setup.md

    1. Ensure there are no compile errors.
 If there are, you are probably missing dependencies or forgot to set environment variables in Eclipse.
 Try re-running `./gradlew eclipse` or checking the Eclipse run configuration vs gradle configs.
 1. Update the settings in `anet.yml` for your environment.
 See the [ANET Configuration documentation](https://github.com/NCI-Agency/anet/blob/master/DOCUMENTATION.md#anet-configuration) for more details on these configuration options.
 You are most likely to change:
    1. `emailFromAddr` - use your own email address for testing.
-1. Set up npm
-   1. Change Directories into the `client/` directory
-   1. Run `yarn install`  to download all the javascript dependencies.
-This can take several minutes depending on your internet connection.
-If the command hangs, it may be because your network blocks ssh.
-Try the command again on a different network.

 ## Java Backend
 ### Initial Setup
 1. You can either use PostgreSQL or Microsoft SQL Server for your database.
 Both allow you to run entirely on your local machine and develop offline.
    - MSSQL